swgriffith/azure-guides/aks-image-verification/README.md

 ## Cluster Setup

-Not to create the cluster.
+>**Note:** to create the cluster.
 Ratify will use Workload Identity to access the ACR and Key Vault, so we need to enable workload identity and the OIDC issuer.

 ```bash
 # Set Environment Variables